AgiriTaofeek/task-backend/README.md

-A simple API made Express, Typescript and Prisma as the simple local DB
+A simple API made with Express, Typescript and Prisma as the simple local DB